Approximating outcome probabilities of linear optical circuits: Simulability of Gaussian boson sampling (Proof of Theorem )

 \section{Simulability of Gaussian boson sampling (Proof of Theorem~\ref{th:GBS})}

-Our approximation algorithm for outcome probabilities of a linear optical circuit have applications not only for the matrix functions, but also for Gaussian boson sampling, which is crucial for demonstration of quantum supremacy~\cite{hamilton2017gaussian}.
-From the results in Refs.~\cite{pashayan2020estimation}, we have three regimes of a heirarchy as following: \begin{enumerate} \item {Poly-box} : Polynomial additive error approximation of any outcome probabilities including any marginals. \item {$\epsilon$-simulation} : Approximate simulation of probability distributions with additive error in total variation distance. \item {Multiplicative precision estimation} : Multiplicative error approximation of any outcome probabilities including any marginals. \end{enumerate}
+Our approximation algorithm for outcome probabilities of a linear optical circuit have applications not only for the matrix functions, but also for Gaussian boson sampling, which is crucial for the demonstration of quantum supremacy~\cite{hamilton2017gaussian}.
+From the results in Refs.~\cite{pashayan2020estimation}, we have three level of a hierarchy of notions of classical simulation as following: \begin{enumerate} \item {Poly-box} : Inverse-polynomial additive-error approximation of any outcome probabilities including any marginals. \item {$\epsilon$-simulation} : Approximate sampling simulation of probability distributions with $\epsilon$-error in total variation distance. \item {Multiplicative precision estimation} : multiplicative-error approximation of any outcome probabilities including any marginals. \end{enumerate}

 A poly-box can be promoted to $\epsilon$-simulation when the outcomes are poly-sparse, and multiplicative precision estimator implies $\epsilon$-simulation~\cite{pashayan2020estimation}.
 In our work, we can investigate this hierarchy in the GBS via a degree of classicality of the input state, $s_{\max}$.
 To do that, we consider a lossy GBS, in which the input state is product of lossy squeezed state having the covariance matrix on $i$th mode with $V_i=\frac{1}{2} \coloneqq \frac{1}{2} $.
 From Eq.~(\ref{eq:spqd}), $-1<s\leq s_{\max}\leq 1$ for a lossy squeezed state, and $s_{\max}=a_-(\eta,r_{\max})$.
 Note that the $s_{\max}$ goes to $0$ as the maximum squeezing parameter $r_{\max} \rightarrow \infty$, which is consistent with the fact that a general Gaussian state can be well described by Wigner distribution.
 Then the outcome probability $p_{\text{GBS}}(\bm{m})$ is given by